 Definition - What does Compassionate Transfer mean?

 A compassionate transfer is a method of dealing with the remaining embryos created during in vitro fertilization (IVF) in which the embryos are transferred to a woman's uterus when they are highly unlikely to implant.
-Women undergoing this procedure are open to the possibility that the embryos could result in a pregnancy.
-This allows individuals who have moral objections to destroying leftover embryos to dispose of them in a way that they feel is more akin to miscarriage.
+This allows individuals who have moral objections to destroying leftover embryos to dispose of them in a way that they might feel is more akin to a miscarriage.

 FertilitySmarts explains Compassionate Transfer

 During an IVF cycle, multiple eggs are retrieved and fertilized and the resulting embryos examined closely.
 Only those with the best chance of producing a successful pregnancy are transferred.
 Any remaining embryos are typically frozen for possible future use.